 In Indiana, a person cannot vote on Election Day unless the person has previously registered to vote.
 A United States Citizen may register to vote in a variety of locations, such as, the county/town/city Clerk’s Office, the Bureau of Motor Vehicles, the local library and the WIC Office.

-An individual is not required to reregister to vote when renewing their driver’s license.
-However, a person should up-date their registration information for an address change, or name change.
+An individual is not required to re-register to vote when renewing their driver’s license.
+However, a person should update their registration information for an address change or name change.

 Upon submitting an application to register to vote, the Hancock County Election Office is required to issue an Acknowledgment Notice.
-Indiana Code allows for the Acknowledgment Notice to include the Voter Registration Card and to serve as such assuming all other determining factors for voter registration has been met.
+Indiana Code allows for the Acknowledgment Notice to include the Voter Registration Card and to serve as such assuming all other determining factors for voter registration have been met.
 IC: 3-7-33-5 (d).

-Additional information and guidelines or an on-line Voter’s Registration Form may be downloaded at the State’s Website, link provided below.
+Additional information and guidelines or an online Voter’s Registration Form may be downloaded at the State’s Website, link provided below.